bacdillon/AutomationPlayground/UiPath/Basic Test Automation CRM Login Validation with SAP CX/Readme.md

 # Basic Test Automation: CRM Login Validation with SAP CX

-**Automation Playground Portfolio Project**

 An automated test suite, built on UiPath Test Suite, that validates the login experience of a SAP CX–style CRM application.
 The project checks that the right users can log in, catches failures cleanly if something breaks, reports results automatically, and is tracked in source control and monitored through an enterprise orchestration platform.

 ## 1. Project Overview

-This project is a working example of **automated software testing**, applied to the login screen of a CRM application built in the style of SAP Customer Experience (SAP CX).
+This simple project is a working example of **automated software testing**, applied to the login screen of a CRM application built in the style of SAP Customer Experience (SAP CX).
 Instead of a QA tester manually opening the app, typing credentials, and checking the result every time a change is made, this suite does it automatically logging in, verifying the outcome, and reporting back, every time it runs.

 The suite is built using **UiPath Test Suite** (Studio, Test Manager, and Orchestrator), includes reusable test components, an object repository for UI elements, and automatic email reporting, and is version-controlled in GitHub.